LukeMurphey/splunk-radius-auth/src/README.txt

   2) RADIUS server port (only necessary to specify in the app if not the default port, UDP/1812)
   3) RADIUS server secret (the password)

 The RADIUS authentication app will derive the user's roles from the RADIUS server from the RADIUS vendor specific field (vendor ID of 0 and a sub-type Number of 0).
 This value ought to be a colon separated list of the users' roles.
 If this is not specified, the user's role will be assumed to be a user.
+Alternatively, you can use a lookup file to map roles to users.
+See http://lukemurphey.net/projects/splunk-radius-auth/wiki/Configuring_Roles for more information.